Snatch Land Rover: Procurement of additional vehicles

 In 2010 the MoD was in the process of procuring a number of vehicles with increased levels of protection, although of reduced mobility, to supplement the vehicle fleets in Afghanistan and Iraq.
 Existing orders for the Pinzgauer Vector and the Bulldog, based on the FV432, were increased.
 New vehicles, the Mastiff (6×6) and Ridgback (4×4), based on the Cougar, which is produced by the US firm Force Protection Inc, are under procurement.
 Some of these vehicles have been delivered and deployed to theatre.
 The UK MoD is also procuring 420 Panther CLV 4×4 vehicles in the Command and Liaison role.
 Mine and IED protection are prime features on this vehicle.
-In September 2010, Force Protection Europe, developer of the Ocelot light armoured vehicle, has been selected as the preferred bidder in U.K. Ministry of Defense (MoD) Light Protected Patrol Vehicle (LPPV) program.
+In September 2010, Force Protection Europe, developer of the Ocelot light armoured vehicle, has been selected as the preferred bidder in U.K. Ministry of Defence (MoD) Light Protected Patrol Vehicle (LPPV) programme.
 According to FPE, the first Ocelot vehicles are expected to be available for the training of UK forces in 2011.
 The initial phase will require up to 400 new vehicles to be delivered by 2010–2011.
 FPE won this competition against the all-British Supacat group, offering the Supacat Protected Vehicle (SPV) SPV-400.
 The Ocelot has an approximate gross vehicle weight of only 16,500 pounds.
 Its cabin is made of a protective pod, made of advanced composite materials incorporating Formula One racing technology.
 Critical components such as the engine, fuel tank and transmission are contained in the V-shaped armoured 'spine' that deflects potential blast away from the pod, thus protecting the occupants and critical key components.